edubart/nelua-lang/docs/pages/libraries.md

 A span is used as a view to elements of a contiguous memory block.
 Contiguous containers like vector, sequence and array can be viewed as a span.
-Span elements starts at index 0 and go up to length-1 (like fixed arrays).
+Span elements start at index 0 and go up to length-1 (like fixed arrays).

-Span are specially useful for making functions with arguments that are agnostic to the input container type.
+Spans are especially useful for making functions with arguments that are agnostic to the input container type.

-Spans ares also known as "fat pointer" or "slice" in some other languages.
+Spans are also known as "fat pointer" or "slice" in some other languages.

 ### spanT